EverestAPI/CelesteTAS-EverestInterop/README.md

 - Info HUD:
     - Holding info hud hotkey and left-click to drag & drop the HUD
     - Double press the info hud hotkey to toggle HUD
-    - Holding info hub hotkey then left-click on entity to watch the entity
+    - Holding info hud hotkey then left-click on entity to watch the entity
-- Watch Trigger:
-    - Holding hotkeys info hub and watch trigger then left-click on trigger to watch the trigger

 - These can be rebound in Mod Options
     - You will have to rebind some of these if you are on a non-US keyboard layout.